Day 1: Depart US

 - Pottery & Zellij Tile Cooperative – A cooperative where old techniques of how zellij and pottery is made.

-- Roman Ruins of Volubilis – UNESCO as a World Heritage Site
+- Roman Ruins of Volubilis – A UNESCO World Heritage Site

 - Imperial City of Meknes

-- Merzouga and the legendary dunes of Erg Chebbi – Arrive in Merzouga before sunset, then go by dromedary camel, at sunset into the Erg Chebbi Dunes to camp overnight at a luxury Biouvac tent at an oasis.
+- Merzouga and the legendary dunes of Erg Chebbi – Arrive in Merzouga before sunset, then go by dromedary camel, at sunset into the Erg Chebbi Dunes to camp overnight at a luxury tent at an oasis.
 The Sahara is the world’s largest desert.
-As you glide across humpback on these silent, mystical dunes there will be countless opportunities to photograph the endless rolling dunes.
+As you glide across the silent, mystical dunes there will be countless opportunities to photograph the endless vistas.

-- Meet a local Berber family, partake in a cooking lesson of how to make traditional bread and a tajine.
+- Meet a local Berber family and learn how to make traditional bread and a tajine.

-- Kasbah Telout, one of Morocco’s hidden jewels and a famous Kasbahs that is the origin of the Pacha Glaoui Family
+- Kasbah Telout, one of Morocco’s hidden jewels and a famous Kasbah that is the origin of the Pacha Glaoui Family

-- Marrakech – The country’s second Imperial city after Fez, Marrakesh is a city of drama.
+- Marrakech – The country’s second Imperial city after Fes.
+Marrakech is lively and dramatic.

-- Majorelle Gardens, a magical and lush small garden estate designed by Jacque Majorelle and maintained by Yves Saint Laurent.
+- Majorelle Gardens, a magical and lush garden estate designed by Jacque Majorelle and later maintained by Yves Saint Laurent.

-- 19th Century El Bahia Palace and its eight-hectare gardens.
+- 19th Century El Bahia Palace with its eight-hectare gardens.
 The Bahia offers a perfect example of a palace garden and courtyards surrounded by grandiose architecture.

 - 16th Century Saadian Tombs and El Mansour mosque.

-- Essaouira a lovely sea-side medieval town boasts lovely white-washed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries and mouthwatering seafood.
-Take a stroll along the town’s sunlit pedestrian main square, Place Prince Moulay el Hassan and the Skala du Port, the fishing harbor, offers breathtaking views of the Portuguese ramparts.
-Explore the ramparts and the spice and jewelry souks of the medina.
-Your guide will take you to the old Jewish Mellah and explain the entire history of Essaouira.
+- Essaouira – a lovely sea-side medieval town boasts lovely white-washed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries and mouthwatering seafood.
+Take a stroll along the town’s sunlit pedestrian main square, Place Prince Moulay el Hassan.
+Skala du Port, the fishing harbor, offers breathtaking views of the Portuguese ramparts.
+Explore the ramparts, the spice and jewelry souks of the medina, and the old Jewish Mellah.

 An exotic taste of Africa, Morocco offers a wealth of experiences beginning with an astonishingly rich architectural tradition and deep cultural history.
-Medieval cities, Roman ruins, Berber Kasbahs and beautiful Islamic monuments await you on out small group tour.
-Morocco congers up a sense of mystery, intrigue, and Bogart movies.
-Bring those senses with you and see it all in person – you won’t be disappointed on our small group vacation!
+Medieval cities, Roman ruins, Berber Kasbahs and beautiful Islamic monuments await you on our small group tour.
+Morocco conjures up a sense of mystery, intrigue, and Bogart movies.
+Bring those senses with you and see it in person – you won’t be disappointed.
 Morocco is one of Biotrek’s favorite places on earth.
 Irresistible to painters, writers and especially photographers, it is a land of mystique, vibrant colors, textures and exotic fragrances.
 Our excorted tour visits bustling imperial cities, towering sand dunes, sleepy coastal towns, High Atlas Mountains and unique Berber culture.
 Moroccan food is outstanding especially the famous typical Tagines.

-Casablanca is the economic capital of Morocco and our small travel groups arrival destination.
-Among the sites we visit are the residential area of Anfa, the Corniche of Ain Diab, the esplanade of mosque Hassan II and the Mohamed V square.
+Casablanca is the economic capital of Morocco.
+Among the sites we visit are the residential area of Anfa, the Corniche of Ain Diab, the esplanade of mosque Hassan II, the Mohamed V square and Rick's Cafe.

-Rabat is the modern capital of Morocco located on the Atlantic Ocean at the mouth of the river Bou Regreg.
-It is a comparatively quiet city, reflecting its Muslim, Roman and French influences.
-One of Rabat’s most famous landmarks is the Tour Hassan, located on the same site as the Mausoleum of Mohammed V, the present king’s father.
+Rabat is a comparatively quiet city, that reflects its Muslim, Roman and French influences.
+One of Rabat’s most famous landmarks is the Hassan Tower, located on the same site as the Mausoleum of Mohammed V, the present king’s father.
 The tombs of the Moroccan king and his two sons, late King Hassan II and Prince Abdallah is considered a masterpiece of modern Alaouite dynasty architecture, with its white silhouette, topped by a typical green tiled roof.
 Its construction was completed in 1971.
 Hassan II was buried there following his death in 1999.
 The Mosque Hassan II, dramatically sited at the edge of the Atlantic Ocean. was built by the late King Hassan II at the end of his 40-year reign.
 This astounding edifice is larger than Saint Peter’s in Rome and capable of holding 80,000 worshippers.

-Fezis the oldest of Morrow’s imperial cities and is regarded by many as the cultural and religious center of Morocco.
-A crucial crossroads, it too has a many-faceted history of foreign dynasties, but today retains its distinct Arab identity and cosmopolitan character.
-In addition to fantastic dining and shopping in the countless souks and the famous tanneries Fez offers amazingly varied examples of “zellij,” the plaster and woodwork so characteristic of Arab art.
+Fes el-Bali - is a crucial crossroads, with a distinct Arab identity and cosmopolitan character.
+In addition to fantastic dining and shopping in the countless souks and the famous tanneries, Fes offers amazingly varied examples of “zellij,” the plaster and woodwork so characteristic of Arab art.
 The narrow cobbled streets are filled with ancient mosques and towering green-glazed minarets.
-Declared a UNESCO World Heritage Site its medina, is believed to be the world’s largest contiguous car-free urban area.
+Declared a UNESCO World Heritage site, its medina is believed to be the world’s largest contiguous car-free urban area.
 Al-Qarawiyyin, founded in AD 859, is the oldest continuously functioning madrasa in the world.
 The city has been called the “Mecca of the West” and the “Athens of Africa”.

 - The Bou Inania Medersa – is a madrasa founded in AD 1351–56 by Abu Inan Faris, who also founded the Madrasa Bou Inania in Meknes.
 It is widely acknowledged as a major example of Marinid architecture.
 “Bou Inania” comes from the first part of the sultan’s name “Abou Inan”.The madrasa functioned as both an educational institute and as a congregational mosque at the same time.
 It is the only madrasa in Fes which has a minaret.
 According to history, religious leaders of the Karaouine Mosque advised Abu Inan Faris to build this madrasa.
 The madrasa became one of the most important religious places of Fes and Morocco, gaining the status of Grand Mosque.The madrasa was renovated in 18th century.